cjavdev/twilio-tinker-time/01-understanding-sdks.md

 2. Server SDKs

 Server SDKs are designed for server-side applications.
-They handle backend operations, communicate with other servers, and often involve tasks that shouldn't be exposed to the client for security reasons.
+They handle backend operations, communicate with other servers and often involve tasks that shouldn't be exposed to the client for security reasons.

 Advantages: